ucdd2-sp15/website/www/contents/challenges/1/index.md

 ## Milestones

 1. Have each team member implemented ONE function in <code>lib/ucdd-lodash.js</code> (40 points)
 2. Have made a single pull request to the class's repository (10 points).

+## Time and Location

+Each team decides on a time and location to meet before the submission deadline.

+## Forking
+1. The team leader should create a fork from [ucdd2-sp15/ucdd-htmlgen](https://github.com/ucdd2-sp15/ucdd-htmlgen).
+2. Each team member should create a fork from this team's fork.
+3. Everyone should work on a separate fork to implement the ONE function.

 ## Due
 11:59pm, Friday

 ## Submission
-The team member's contribution should come to the team's fork in the form of pull requests.
-The team leader's own contribution is made directly to the team's fork.
-After mering all the pull requests from other team members, the team leader should make a single pull request to the class's repository.
-The pull request message should list the names of the team members and also the points the team has earned.
+Individual members should first submit pull requests to the team leader's fork.
+After mering all the pull requests from other team members, the team leader should make a single pull request to [ucdd2-sp15/ucdd-htmlgen](https://github.com/ucdd2-sp15/ucdd-htmlgen).
+In the pull request message, the team leader should list the names of the team members and also write down the points the team has earned.

 ## Absence
 People who fail to show up and participate in a team learning session will not earn any point from this part.